luisacicolini/luisacicolini.github.io/src/pages/posts/popcount.md

 and first prove that the popcount nodes we introduce behave exactly like those functions.

 Very high-level, we want to say that every bit of the circuit behaves as a certain function, and the circuit as a whole behaves as the combination of said functions.

+### proving that parallel prefix sum and *intuitive* sum are equivalent

-The last and crucial step of this proof requires showing that the whole parallel prefix sum behaves as the "intuitive" popcount circuit ("if bit at position `i` is true then add 1, else add 0"), which is the complex part... but we made some more progress with the proof thanks to [bollu](https://www.pixel-druid.com), which is way more complex than anything I've ever done with Lean (and tbh, with any other language really).
+The last and crucial step of this proof requires showing that the whole parallel prefix sum behaves as the "intuitive" popcount circuit ("*if bit at position `i` is true then add 1, else add 0*"), which is the complex part.
+The proof is making progess, also thanks to [bollu](https://www.pixel-druid.com), and is the most complex thing I've ever done in Lean (and tbh, with any other language really).

+The proof proceeds with two steps:
+1. We want to prove that the sum of the nodes at any depth `d` of the parallel-prefix-sum tree is constant
+2. The sum of nodes at the very first level (i.e., when the addenda are the zero-extended bits) is equivalent to the sum of all the "*if bit at position `i` is true then add 1, else add 0*" we would unfold.